robinthibaut/tomopy/tomopy/README.md

-# Do not forget the executables
+# exe folder
-If you have obtained a copy of crtomo and associated softwares, one suggestion would be to copy them in this folder.
-Do not forget the associated DLL files.
+As a suggestion, put here your executables.
+It is recommended to place the executables in the parent directory of child directories data and results are stored.